EMERGENCY

 MORE INFO?

-What's Illegal to Burn?
+What is ALWAYS Illegal to Burn?

 -Paint, tires, asphalt, plastic, pesticide containers, metals, treated wood, construction debris, garbage in burn barrels, dead animals, demolition, and petroleum products to name a few.